gxxcastillo/annualreport-2011/readme.md

 ## More documentation
 // link to page on using backbone on the wiki
-// link to client side coding page on the wiki (should have phpStorm validation settings)
+// link to client-side coding page on the wiki (should have phpStorm validation settings)
 // link to annualreport page on the wiki page